ljwobker/jumpstamper/README.md

 ### OPTIONS ###

-There are quite a few, but the idea is we wanted to be able to put all the possibilities into a single set of options.
+There are quite a few, but the idea is we wanted to be able to put all the possibilities into a single command.

 `-i, --input_file` : the input file.